 - For assistance with the online application process, please reference our step-by-step guide.

 Each Theme House will have a student leader (Theme Program Assistant) who lives within the Theme to coordinate programming initiatives and complete program requirements with their faculty/staff adviser.
 It is the responsibility of each Theme to identify an individual who will serve in this capacity.
 Theme Program Assistants are paid for the academic year in two installments – once each semester.

-Resident advisers and Graduate Hall director positions are available each year for the Summer Sessions.
-The number and availability of these positions will vary each year according to need, and the listings will be available at both the RL&H office (Benson, 101) and on the Summer Employment page.
+Resident Advisers and Graduate Hall director positions are available each year for the Summer Sessions.
+The number and availability of these positions will vary each year according to need, and the listings will be available online and on the Summer Employment page.